Table of Contents

 Both the lines and hoses are responsible for delivering the car hydraulic fluid from the system’s master cylinder to the wheel cylinders and brake calipers, thereby actuating the pistons and engaging the brakes.
 However, unlike the solid metal lines that run throughout the system, brake hoses are short rubber tubes that are found at the wheels and are connected to the brake lines.

-The reason the long metal tubes don’t reach all the way to the wheels is because they would get damaged as the wheel turns or the vehicle drives over bumps and uneven surfaces.
+The reason the long metal tubes don’t reach the wheels is that they would get damaged as the wheel turns or the vehicle drives over bumps and uneven surfaces.
 A brake pipe hose offers greater flexibility, allowing the wheels to move with the car’s suspension.
 The main downside here is that they are more prone to wear due to the hoses’ construction and location.

 TRW Brake hose